Spatial correlations of charm and anticharm quarks at hadronisation: Quantitative predictions and discussion

+where $x^{\mu}$ is the hadronisation space-time point.
+This Hubble-like proportionality of the velocity to the distance is frequently used in modelling heavy-ion collisions~\cite{Tsegelnik:2022eoz}.

+\item For simplicity, it is assumed that the emission probability of (anti)charm hadrons averaged over collisions is uniform on the hadronisation hypersurface.
+This is consistent with the assumption of the spherical fireball and the constant hadronisation temperature (see the next point).

-\item In the rest frame of the flow, the charm hadron momentum $p$ distribution at the freeze-out hyper-surface is assumed to be the statistical one:
+\item In the rest frame of the flow, the (anti)charm hadron momentum $\mathbf{p}$ distribution at the hadronisation hypersurface is assumed to be the statistical one:

-where $m = 1.869$~\GeVc is the charm hadron mass assumed to be equal to the $D^0$ meson mass, and the temperature parameter is $T_{\rm fo}$~=~150~MeV.
-The statistical momenta of charm hadrons are drawn independently. \item To calculate the hadron momentum in the collision rest frame, the obtained statistical four-momentum is boosted with the flow velocity, $\vec{v} = \vec{u}~/~\sqrt{1+u^2}$. \end{enumerate} Note that for simplicity, we do not consider correlations between momenta $c$ and $\bar{c}$-hadrons resulting from the energy-momentum conservation and dynamics of the pair creation process.
-The change of these correlations during the system evolution was discussed in Refs.~\cite{Zhu:2006er,Cao:2015cba} for heavy-ion collision at the top RHIC energy ($\sqrt{s_{NN}} = 200$~GeV) and at the LHC.
-Given that we focus on producing charmed mesons with low \pt\ in low-energy collisions, we expect the back-to-back correlation will not play a significant role in the measurement we consider in this work.
+where $m = 1.869$~\GeVc is the charm hadron mass assumed to be equal to the $D^0$ meson mass, and the temperature parameter is $T_{\mathrm{HAD}}$~=~150~MeV~\cite{Andronic:2017pug}.
+The hadronisation momenta of charm hadrons are drawn independently. \item The obtained hadronisation four-momentum is boosted with the flow velocity to calculate the hadron momentum in the collision rest frame. \end{enumerate}